Accommodation and Visiting

-One of our greatest assets at Durham University is our college system.
+One of our greatest assets at Durham University is our collegiate system.

 Every college provides: